6.7 Female Genital Mutilation

 The results from research in practicing African communities are that women who have undergone FGM have the same levels of Post Traumatic Stress Disorder (PTSD) as adults who have been subject to early childhood abuse.
 Also that the majority of the women (80%) suffer from affective (mood) or anxiety disorders.

 The fact that FGM is ‘culturally embedded’ in a girl or woman’s community appears not to protect her against the development of Post Traumatic Stress Disorder and other psychiatric disorders.

 Haseena Lockhat, 2004, ‘Female Genital Mutilation: Treating the Tears’, London: Middlesex University Press

 Excised girls requiring psychological counselling was highlighted by women’s organization attending a recent Equality Now ‘Annual Meeting for Grassroots Activism to End Female Genital Mutilation’ which took place from the 20-22 October 2005 in Nairobi, Kenya.

 Behrendt, A. et al, 2005, ‘Posttraumatic Stress Disorder and Memory Problems after Female Genital Mutilation’, Am J Psychiatry 162:1000-1002, May

 5. Professional Response

-There are three circumstances relating to FGM which require identification, assessment and possible intervention.
+There are four circumstances relating to FGM which require identification, assessment and possible intervention.

 Professionals and volunteers in most agencies have little or no experience of dealing with female genital mutilation.
 Coming across FGM for the first time they can feel shocked, upset, helpless and unsure of how to respond appropriately to ensure that a child, and/or a mother, is protected from harm or further harm.